-Strain into an ice-filled glass.
+Strain cocktail into the ice-filled glass.

-Garnish with a pineapple slice.
+Garnish with a pineapple slice and lime wheel.

 - This recipe shakes up to almost 6 ounces, so you'll need a large glass, especially when served on the rocks as recommended.
 A highball or collins glass would be a good choice, though you could also use a large margarita glass if you prefer stemware.